 Ciber's business in Stockholm was acquired in 2016.
 In the management's view, this was a reasonably favorable purchase.
 The value, however, based on some key assumptions.
-In the vent that these assumptions develop considerably different from expectations, this may imply a necessity to write down the goodwill of total NOK 5.2 million.
-If employees leave and
+In the vent that these assumptions develop considerably different from expectations, this may imply a necessity to write down the goodwill of total NOK 5.4 million.
+If employees leave and there is no growth and development in Stockholm, but rather stagnation the business could be subject to write down if other assumptions are constant.
+The Group's opinion is that no changes in any key assumptions within a reasonable opportunity set will cause the booked value of the cash generating unit to exceed the recoverable amount.

-Capgemini Trondheim / part of the business in the North Capgemini's business in Trondheim was acquired in 2014.
+Capgemini Trondheim / part of the business in the North

+Capgemini's business in Trondheim was acquired in 2014.
 In the management's view, this was a reasonably favorable purchase.
 The value is, however, based on some key assumptions.
 In the event that these assumptions develop considerably differently from expectations, this may imply a necessity to write down the goodwill a total of NOK 8.9 million.
 If employees leave and there is no growth and development in Trondheim, but rather stagnation the business could be subject to write downs if other assumptions are constant.
 The Group's opinion is that no changes in any key assumptions within a reasonable opportunity set will cause the booked value of the cash generating unit to exceed the recoverable amount.

-Bouvet Sverige AB
+Bouvet AB

-Bouvet Sverige AB was acquired in 2008.
+Bouvet AB was acquired in 2008.
 In the management's view, this was a reasonably favorable purchase.
 The value is, however, based on some key assumptions.
-In the event that these assumptions develop differently from expectations, this may imply a necessity to write down the goodwill that has a total value of NOK 3.0 million.
+In the event that these assumptions develop differently from expectations, this may imply a necessity to write down the goodwill that has a total value of NOK 3.1 million.
 If employees leave as a consequence of the acquisition, if there is no growth or development in the Swedish market, but on the contrary the unit experiences stagnation, the business area could be subject to write downs if other assumptions are constant.
 The Group believes that no reasonably possible change in any of the key assumptions used for impairment testing would cause the amount of any of the cash generating units to exceed its recoverable amount.